Spin-Hall Current and Nonlocal Transport in Ferromagnet-Free Multi-band models for SrTiO3-Based Nanodevices in the presence of impurities: Analytical derivation of the sheet conductance and of the spin-Hall conductance in the 8-band model

 \beq g_{( \vec{k} , \lambda )}^{R/A} ( \bar{\omega} ) = \frac{1}{ \bar{\omega} - \xi_{\vec{k} , \lambda} \pm \frac{i}{ 2 \tau_{\rm e}} } \:\:\:\: , \eneq

 and $f ( \bar{\omega} )$ being the Fermi distribution function.

-The contribution from vertex corrections, $\sigma_{xy;B}^z$, takes a form similar to $\sigma_{s;B}$ in Eq.(\ref{lc.5}), provided the operators entering the corresponding equation are pertinently replaced.
+The contribution from vertex corrections, $\sigma_{xy;B}^z$, takes a form similar to $\sigma_{s;B}$ in Eq. (\ref{lc.5}), provided the operators entering the corresponding equation are pertinently replaced.
 As a result, we obtain

-with the vertex correction $\delta j_{{\rm sp} , x}^z$ computed according to Eqs.(\ref{resp.x5},\ref{resp.x6a},\ref{resp.x6b}) and the self-consistent expression for $\tau_{\rm e}$ implemented as discussed above.
+with the vertex correction $\delta j_{{\rm sp} , x}^z$ computed according to Eqs. (\ref{resp.x5})-(\ref{resp.x6b}) and the self-consistent expression for $\tau_{\rm e}$ implemented as discussed above.

-Eqs.(\ref{lc.4bis},\ref{lc.5}) and Eqs.(\ref{lcx.1},\ref{lcx.2}) provide the expressions we used in the main text to draw the plots of the sheet conductance and of the spin-Hall conductance, in the clean limit, as well as in the presence of impurities.
+Eqsations (\ref{lc.4bis}) and (\ref{lc.5}) and (\ref{lcx.1}) and (\ref{lcx.2}) provide the expressions we used in the main text to draw the plots of the sheet conductance and of the spin-Hall conductance, in the clean limit, as well as in the presence of impurities.